cysouw/diathesis/text/c11_infinitive.md

 ### ~~Ø › SBJ › OBJ~~ : [ –N | NA ] *schicken+In­fi­ni­tiv* Causative {#sec:infinitive-schicken}

 The verb *schicken* allows for a construction with an infinitive [@next].
 This diathesis does not express pure causation, but more of a directive to somebody to do something.
 For that reason I propose to call this diathesis ~~Direktivkausativ~~ in German.
-This diathesis does not invoke the ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next c].
+This diathesis does not invoke the ~~IPP~~ *Ersatzin­fi­ni­tiv* [@next c].

 ::: ex
 a.
 Er schläft.